Kenton Harper

 Kenton Harper (1801 – December 25, 1867) was an American newspaper editor, soldier, Indian agent, plantation owner, banker and politician.
-An officer of the Virginia militia then U.S. Army during the Mexican–American War, Harper later became a Confederate general officer during the American Civil War, and reportedly helped nickname Stonewall Jackson.
+Harper was an officer of the Virginia militia then U.S. Army during the Mexican–American War, and later became a Confederate general officer during the American Civil War, and reportedly helped nickname Stonewall Jackson.

 Early and family life

 Harper was born in 1801 in the city of Chambersburg in Franklin County, Pennsylvania.
 He was a son of George Kenton Harper, publisher of the Franklin County Repository newspaper, and his wife Nancy McClintock.

-By the U.S. Census of 1860, Harper had married Ellen Calhoun.
+By the U.S. Census of 1860, Harper married Ellen Calhoun.
 They had four children together; two son's named Samuel and George Kenton, and two daughters named Nancy and Mary.
 Ellen's sister Catherine Calhoun also lived with the family at this time.
-Harper's son Samuel C. Harper (1831-1901) would also serve in the Confederate Army, enlisting on August 6, 1862, in Staunton and becoming a quartermaster sergeant in the 62nd Virginia Infantry.
+Harper's son Samuel C. Harper (1831–1901) would also serve in the Confederate Army, enlisting on August 6, 1862, in Staunton and becoming a quartermaster sergeant in the 62nd Virginia Infantry.
 Like his father, Samuel survived the war, and but unlike him be buried in the Augusta Stone Presbyterian Church Cemetery.